ovh/docs/pages/web_cloud/web_hosting/ftp_cyberduck_user_guide_on_mac/guide.en-ie.md

 - `Connection failed (<server-SFTP>) - DNS lookup for <server> failed`

 In the majority of cases, this error is related to the credentials you have entered, which are probably incorrect.
-You will need to check the login details you have entered.
+Check the login details you have entered.

 ![hosting](images/open-session-failed.png){.thumbnail}